shaifali15/Demo-applicatiion/README.md

 #build and run locally

 1. clone the repository
    git clone https://github.com/shaifali15/Demo-applicatiion.git

 2. run deployment file
    deployment.sh

-3. Create container from portal use the conatiner public ip to navigate to application. eg: http://34.205.156.188/
+3. Create container from portal.
+   use the conatiner public ip to navigate to application. eg: http://34.205.156.188/